RUSHt/ESCPOS-NWjs/README.md

 # ESC/POS in NW.js

-I have modified the origional to suppoet device interface via chrome.serial, and also to take a <canvas> DOM element and directly (ish) print from it.
+I have modified the origional to support device interface via chrome.serial, and also to take a <canvas> DOM element and directly (ish) print from it.

 You will need a printer which is on a serial port.
 In my case it is USB connected and then presented as COM8 by a Virtual Driver.
 (COM8 is hard coded in main.js should you want to change it).